balloonio/intro-to-html-and-css/README.md

 ## Summary of HTML

-So far, we have learned how HTML classifies the page content, like where a image is or where a paragraph should be, but we haven't learn how the content is shown, like how big the font size or what image is shown.
+So far, we have learned how HTML classifies the page content, like where a image is or where a paragraph should be, but we haven't learn how the content is shown, like how big the font size or what image is shown, because those are not HTML's jobs.

 ## Quiz: Visual Styling